 To some contemporary consumers, the vintage hook and loop used in the authentically made NASA watchbands confounds expectations.
 While it is understood that the SEB12100030 specification is a historical document, it is not always appreciated how much we take for granted modern materials and construction methods in making a quality strap.
 Quality, that is, if the criteria is "hard wearing", but not if the desire is being as authentic as possible.

-One of the chief drawbacks of vintage loop tape (circa late 1970s) is that its is simply not as hard wearing as we have come to expect.
-For that reason, I provide an alternative watchband using the latest mil-spec loop tape, which is an exceptionally hard-wearing and superb watchband material, outperforming loop tape in terms of fray resistance and open/closure cycles used in supposedly "quality" watchbands.
+One of the chief drawbacks of vintage loop tape (circa 1970s) is that its is simply not as hard wearing as we have come to expect.
+For that reason, I provide an alternative watchband using modern mil-spec loop tape, which is an exceptionally hard-wearing and superb watchband material, outperforming other loop tapes used in supposedly "quality" watchbands in terms of fray resistance and open/closure cycles, not to mention both watch support and skin comfort.

-I advise wearing the short watchband by cinching the strap to one springbar first, and then using the second springbar to secure on the strap on wrist as shown in the image below.
+One way of wearing the short watchband is by cinching the strap to one springbar first, and then using the second springbar to secure on the strap on wrist as shown in the image below.
 This way, the second spring bar acts tighter on the loop tape than if the steel loop was threaded directly, and therefore prevents the strap fully opening if the hook and loop closure were ever to accidentally peel apart.
 Also, the springbars are just as secure as if in the traditional two-piece strap and buckle arrangement.

 You can reassuringly feel how secure this arrangement is every time you take off the watch.